ccamel/playground-protoactor.go/README.md

 - `id`: uniquely identifies this snaphot.
 It can be used for tracing and debugging purposes.
 - `type`: categorizes the event.
 It's the name of the protobuf message that represents the entity.
 - `version`: is a numeric representation of the version of the aggregate at the time of this snapshot.
-- `storage_timestamp`: is the timestamp when this snapshot was saved to storage.
+- `timestamp`: is the timestamp when this snapshot was generated.
 - `metadata`: contains additional, possibly optional, information about the snapshot, such as source or context.
 - `payload`: holds the actual data of the snapshot in a protobuf serialized form.